orengine/orengine/README.md

 - __No Compromises on Performance__: Highly tuned internal code-based optimizations that prioritize performance over unnecessary complexity.

-# Task execution: local vs global
+# Task execution: local vs shared

-Orengine offers two modes of execution of tasks and `Futures`: local and global, each suited to different architectural needs and performance optimizations.
+Orengine offers two modes of execution of tasks and `Futures`: local and shared, each suited to different architectural needs and performance optimizations.

 ## `Local Tasks`